Particle.news

 Alaska Plane Crash Linked to Overweight Aircraft in Icy Conditions, NTSB Finds

-• The NTSB's preliminary report states the plane was 1,058 pounds overweight for icing conditions and 803 pounds over the limit for general operations.
+• The National Transportation Safety Board (NTSB) found the plane was 1,058 pounds overweight for icy conditions and 803 pounds over the maximum weight for any operation.